 The feeling of doom has returned as all the nickels keep dropping and the pieces start falling together.
 I run my fingers through my hair and frantically start looking around for surveillance equipment.
 No security cameras on the aquarium or the attached cafe.
 No traffic cameras.
 No other businesses close enough to get a shot of the door that I can tell.
 Across the street is the Alaskan Way Viaduct and all businesses that could be of any use are on the other side of the viaduct.
 There’s nothing for me to link to my Butterfly—nothing to give me an idea of what happened those last few moments she was here at this spot.

 What if one of those Green Valley fuckers came back and got her?
 That’s not possible—none of them knows where she is.
-Even if they were resourceful enough to connect her to my location—which I doubt—all they would know is that she is in Washington.
+Even if they were resourceful enough to connect her to my location—which I doubt—all they would know is that she’s in Washington.
 There’s no way any one of them could have located her and orchestrated a kidnapping in such a short period of time—especially considering that the trip to the aquarium was unexpected.
 So that’s not likely.

 Who would have known she was at the aquarium?
-If Allen didn’t know that she was at going to the aquarium, nobody knew.
+If Allen didn’t know that she was going to the aquarium, nobody knew.
 Somebody had to be watching her.
 Or had to know her routines…but this wasn’t a routine.
-We fought and she left in a frenzy.
+We fought, and she left in a frenzy.
 I need some help—my brain is going in too many different directions.

 “Okay, what do you need?”
 Allen asks.